-The absolute number of doctoral degrees awarded to international students is quite low; only in 2012 and 2013 did that number exceed 1,000 degrees.
-That said, the rate of increase in the number of doctoral degrees awarded to international students has been greater than the rate of increase for Canadian citizens and permanent residents every year from 2010 to 2013.
+The absolute number of doctoral degrees awarded to international students is quite low; only since 2012 did that number exceed 1,000 degrees.
+That said, the rate of increase in the number of doctoral degrees awarded to international students has been greater than the rate of increase for Canadian citizens and permanent residents every year from 2010 to 2015.
 Figure 2.10 and Figure 2.12 provide the relevant details.